letthefireflieslive/alv-pipe/README.md

-# Kanirgo CICD Infra Initializer
+# DreamPipe CICD Infra Initializer

 _K8s + Kaniko + Argo + Istio + Sealed Secrets_

 ### Disclaimer
 This project is not intended for production use.
 It is meant for playground, demo or POC.

 # Requirement
 - ansible